 8. Ask yourself, “If not now, when?”
 If you don’t start now, you will still be a year older next year.
 “Once you take the first few steps, momentum builds,things start happening and you start seeing your life in a new light,” Freeman adds.

-I bet that these rules work great for considering doing something different and new.
+These rules for change can also work great when you’re starting to consider doing something different and new.
 They don’t necessarily have to be for reinventing yourself.
-They work for trying something different but scary, too.